DrNeonsy/JavaScript-Note-Collection/README.md

 -   I'm Using Visual Studio Code (Because This Is The Way)
 -   For Styling I'm Going With SCSS
--   The Main Page Is The Navigation Between All HTML Files
+-   The Main Page Provides Navigation Between All HTML Files
--   I Might Tweak Things As This "Project" Evolves

 ## Section Overview